 - Cut the corn kernels from the cob but only cut into them about 2/3 of the way and set aside.

-- Scrape the remaining 1/3 of the corn kernels off in a large bowl and set aside.
+- Scrape the remaining 1/3 of the corn kernels off with the back of a large knife and set aside with the corn.

 - Melt the butter in a pan over medium heat.

 - Add the onion, celery and bell pepper and saute until tender, about 10-15 minutes.

 - Add all of the corn, tomatoes, cream and thyme and simmer until the sauce thickens, about 10-15 minutes.

 - Use an immersion blender to puree 1/4 of the corn mixture.